 Aptenia Cordifolia FAQs

-Aptenia Cordifolia, also known as Baby Sun Rose or Heartleaf Ice Plant, is a charming succulent that has won the hearts of many gardeners, including mine.
+Aptenia Cordifolia, also known as Baby Sun Rose or Heartleaf Ice Plant, a synonym of Mesembryanthemum Cordifolium, is a charming succulent that has won the hearts of many gardeners, including mine.
 Its lush, trailing stems with heart-shaped leaves and vibrant, small pink flowers make it a delightful addition to any garden or indoor space.
 Over the years, I’ve learned a lot about how to care for this lovely plant, and I’d like to share some of the frequently asked questions I often get about Aptenia Cordifolia.

 What is Aptenia Cordifolia?